ExPLoit: Extracting Private Labels in Split Learning: Introduction

-Using the above objectives, we formulate a loss function that can be used to train the surrogate parameters and labels.
-By minimizing this loss function over all the embedding, gradient pairs $\{z_i, \nabla_zL'_i\}$ received during split learning, the surrogate labels $\{y'_i\}$ can be trained to match the private labels of the label owner $\{y_i\}$, allowing an adversarial input owner to carry out a label leakage attack with high accuracy.
+Combining the above objectives yields a loss function that can be used to train the surrogate parameters and labels.
+By minimizing this loss function over all the embedding, gradient pairs $\{z_i, \nabla_zL_i\}$ received during split learning, the surrogate labels $\{y'_i\}$ can be trained to match the private labels of the label owner $\{y_i\}$, allowing an adversarial input owner to carry out a label leakage attack with high accuracy.
 Our paper makes the following key contributions:

-\textbf{Contribution 1:} We propose \emph{Gradient Inversion attack}, a label leakage attack for two-party split learning.
-Our proposal replaces the label owner's private labels and model with surrogate parameters and exploits the gradient data obtained during split learning to perform supervised learning.
-We develop a novel loss function using the properties of the model and dataset to train the surrogate parameters and uncover the private labels of the label owner.
-To the best of our knowledge, GIA is the first attack that breaks label privacy for split learning with multi-class classification problems.
+\textbf{Contribution 1:} We propose \emph{ExPLoit} -- a label-leakage attack for two-party split learning.
+Our proposal replaces the label owner's private labels and model with surrogate parameters and frames the attack as a supervised learning problem.
+We combine gradient-matching and regularization terms obtained by leveraging several key properties of the model and dataset to develop a novel loss function, which can be used to train the surrogate parameters and uncover the private labels of the label owner.

-\textbf{Contribution 2:} We carry out extensive evaluations on the Criteo conversion prediction~\cite{criteo} task and several image classification datasets, including MNIST, FashionMNIST, CIFAR-10, and CIFAR-100, to show that GIA can leak private labels with near-perfect accuracy ($97.01\% - \uptox \%$).
+\textbf{Contribution 2:} We carry out extensive evaluations on the Criteo conversion prediction~\cite{criteo} task, and several image classification datasets, including MNIST, FashionMNIST, CIFAR-10, and CIFAR-100 to show that ExPLoit can leak private labels with near-perfect accuracy (up to $\uptox \%$) for most datasets.
+Our attack is effective across multiple model architectures and also outperforms several recently proposed label-leakage attacks for split learning.

-\textbf{Contribution 3:} We evaluate perturbing the gradient with noise as a defense against Gradient Inversion Attack.
-Our results show that gradient noise allows the label owner to trade off model accuracy (lower utility) for improved privacy against GIA (better label privacy).
+\textbf{Contribution 3:} We evaluate perturbing the gradient with noise as a defense against our attack.
+Our results show that gradient noise allows the label owner to trade off model accuracy (lower utility) for improved privacy against ExPLoit (better label privacy).
 While this technique works well for simpler datasets like MNIST, it leads to significant degradation in accuracy for datasets like CIFAR-10 and CIFAR-100, making it unsuitable for more complex datasets.

-Our findings in this work demonstrate that split learning does not protect the privacy of labels, emphasizing the need for better techniques to learn on vertically split data.
+Our findings in this work demonstrate that split learning does not protect the privacy of labels, emphasizing the need for better techniques for VFL.